Trisdoan/Ecommerce_Marketing_Analytics/README.md

 3. Aggregate functions: SUM, COUNT
 4. CASE WHEN

-## 1. Gsearch seems to be biggest driver of business =>  pull monthly trends for gsearch sessions and orders to show growth
+## 1. Gsearch seems to be biggest driver of business.
+Request is: pull monthly trends for gsearch sessions and orders to showcase growth

 ### Steps:
 - Use **LEFT JOIN** to find all sales for each customers